ScenicFramework/scenic/README.md

   simple.

 - **Secure:** Scenic is designed with an eye towards security.
 For now, the main effort is to keep it simple.
-No browser, javascript and other complexity presenting vulnerabilities.
+No browser, javascript, and other complexity presenting vulnerabilities.
 There will be much more to say about security later.

 ## Non-Goals

 - **Browser:** Scenic is **not** a web browser.
-It is aimed at fixed screen devices and certain types of windowed apps.
+It is aimed at a fixed screen devices and certain types of windowed apps.
 It knows nothing about HTML.

 - **3D:** Scenic is a 2D UI framework.
 It uses techniques from game development